 Physical Exercise

 One of the easiest ways to stimulate appetite is through physical exercise!
-The act of exercise promotes the burn of calories and this promotes the sensation of being hungry because the body needs to refuel.
+The act of exercise burns of calories and this promotes the sensation of being hungry because the body needs to refuel.
 Exercise options include walking, running, swimming, fetch, and other fun ways to get them active.

 Mental Enrichment

-Sometimes dogs and cats become bored with their meals and providing their diet in a mentally enriching way is a method to overcome picky eating behavior.
-Dogs and cats are predatory animals and enjoy participating in acts that channel their natural instincts β hunting, shredding, and chewing.
+Dogs and cats can sometimes become bored with their meals when the same food is fed in the same way daily.
+Providing their diet in a mentally enriching way is a method to overcome picky eating behavior.
+Dogs and cats are predatory animals and enjoy participating in acts that channel their natural instincts – hunting, shredding, and chewing.

-Options include stuffing food into raw trachea or puzzle toys.
-Additionally, scattering food in an outdoor environment to simulate hunting behavior.
-All of these methods to provide a mentally enriching eating experience and help promote a positive experience with eating their food.
+Options include stuffing food into raw trachea and/or puzzle toys, or scattering food in an outdoor environment to simulate hunting behavior.
+These methods provide a mentally enriching eating experience and help promote a positive experience of eating their food.

 Training

-Teaching dogs how to love their food can be accomplished through training games.
-Get the dog excited by running around, engage the dog in play, and toss a piece of food to encourage the dog to get it.
-Running towards the tossed food to simulate a race often gets the dog more excited and interested in eating the tossed food.
+Teaching dogs how to love their food can often be accomplished through training games.
+Get the dog excited by running around to engage the dog in play, then toss a piece of food and encourage the dog to get it.
+Running towards the tossed food to simulate a race will often get the dog more excited and interested in eating the food.
 Provide a lot of excitement and celebration when the dog eats the food item!
 (Obviously this is best done outside to avoid contamination in the home.)

-If the dog is picky and they eat something they usually could care less for, celebrate that action so they are rewarded for doing something good!
-This will condition the brain into thinking what they are being offered is actually amazing!
+If a picky dog eats something they usually could care less about, celebrate that action so they are rewarded for doing something good!
+This will condition their brain into thinking that what they are being offered is actually amazing!

-It is important to remember to have a clear headspace when going into this form of training and not to portray stress or frustration with a picky dog during this process because they will associate this as negative behavior.
+It is important to remember to have a clear headspace when going into this form of training.
+Feeling stress or frustration with a picky dog during this process can cause the dog to associate this as negative behavior.Β

-There are factors to consider when picky eating behavior is displayed such as medical conditions, food aversion, feline imprinting behavior, puppy teething, hormones, as well as learned behavior.
-Always rule out medical conditions if the dog or cat shows pickiness before trying other options to overcome picky behavior.Β
+There are several factors to consider when picky eating behavior is displayed such as medical conditions, food aversion, feline imprinting behavior, puppy teething, hormones, and learned behavior.
+Always rule out medical conditionsΒ before trying other options to overcome picky behavior.Β

-However, do not cater to the petβs picky behavior if there are no medical issues!
-Providing daily physical exercise, mental enrichment, and training games are all methods to overcome picky eating behavior.
+Do not cater to the pet’s picky behavior if there are no medical issues!
+Providing daily physical exercise, mental enrichment, and training games are all methods to help overcome picky eating behavior.